 Whilst this is handy for wiping up spills too, the primary purpose of this is to hang it up in the window to create a curtain for your sleeping child to shield them from the sun.

-I know you can buy those window socks, or those things that stick on the window, but none of them are as effective as an old towel.
+I know you can buy those window socks or sun screens that stick on the window, but none of them is as effective as an old towel.
 It certainly blocks more of the heat and rays than the transparent socks do, the kids can’t pull them off, and they are easy to stash away when not in use.

 9. Toilet Roll